dladams/dunerun/build_convention.md

 |  -p | DUNE_INSTALL_BYPKG |  [true]
 |  -v | DUNE_VERSION       |  [<undefined>]
 |  -q | DUNE_QUALIFIER     |  [<undefined>]

+The flags may be used to specify the variables when installing *dunerun*.
+The set up for that package defines all the above the variables and provides a conventient way to ensure that laater installations in that area are done consistently.

 ## Installation